malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 In the consideration of conscious experience, two closely incident but distinct forms have been identified:

-* _Access consciousness_ (A-Cs) is described by Block as "that which is ....available....." (_tbd_) (1995).
-It refers to the data content that has a direct influence on subsequent thought.
-For example, generally the data content of access consciousness can be directly consciously thought about and reported on via speech or other actions; although research suggests that some information can influence our subsequent thought without us being aware of it (citation).
+* _Access consciousness_ (A-Cs) refers to state representations that are "(1) inferentially
+promiscuous, that is, poised for use as a premise in reasoning, (2) poised for rational control of action, and (3) poised for rational control of speech."
+(Block, 1995).
+In other words, A-Cs is the data content that has a direct influence on subsequent thought.
+For example, generally the data content of access consciousness can be directly consciously thought about and reported on via speech or other actions; although research suggests that some information can influence our subsequent thought without us being aware of it, such as in the example of blindsight (Block, 1995).

-* _Phenomenal consciousness_ (P-Cs) refers to the question of why a physical bundle of matter should experience anything at all.
-It is often described as "what it feels like" to be conscious.
-In general terms, P-Cs is the phenomenal aspect of having experience of the data content of access consciousness.
+* _Phenomenal consciousness_ (P-Cs) refers to the question of why a physical bundle of matter should have a subjective experience anything at all.
+It is often described as "what it is like" (Nagel, 1974) to be a conscious organism.
+In approximate terms, P-Cs is the phenomenal aspect of having experience of access consciousness.
 Some authors believe that there is not an exact one-to-one relation between A-Cs and P-Cs; that, while they largely correlate, one can have P-Cs without A-Cs, and vice versa.
-That remains an open question, for which this paper offers no insight.
+That remains an open question, for which this paper does not attempt to address.

+_tbd: need to revise following section if don't manage to split A-Cs and P-Cs in theory section._

 The Visceral Loop has implications for understanding consciousness, particularly in terms of A-Cs.
 As will be seen, based on the Visceral Loop, one can make a strong argument that associates the behaviours of the underlying modelling mechanism to limits on the ability for self-reference and to the ability for an individual to recognise their own consciousness.
 In a weaker form that can be related to the content of P-Cs.